Campus Housing Check-in & Check-out

 - Removing all trash

 - Vacuuming and dusting all rooms

-- Properly cleaning the entire kitchen and bathroom areas (toilets, showers, sink areas, refrigerators, microwaves, stove tops and ovens, all kitchen appliances, etc.) In the residence halls, mini-fridges must be defrosted and cleaned thoroughly
+- Properly cleaning the entire kitchen and bathroom areas (toilets, showers, sink areas, refrigerators, microwaves, stove tops and ovens, all kitchen appliances, etc.) In the residence halls and fraternities, mini-fridges must be defrosted and cleaned thoroughly

 - Mopping floors

 - Cleaning any outdoor patio areas or balconies

 - Any cleaning that custodians must perform prior to deep cleaning will result in charges to residents’ account.

 - Make sure all pieces of furniture are in your room and assembled.
 Beds should be de-bunked and the mattress should be at the middle height setting.

 - At your designated check-out time, Residence Life staff will complete a Room Inventory and Condition form (RIC) in order to sign each resident out at the end of his/her residency.
 Residents are required to be present at the time of their checkout.
 Students who do not follow proper checkout procedure will have a $100 charge posted to their account.